inmanta/inmanta-core/docs/quickstart.rst

     inmanta -vvv export -d

 If you browse to the Drupal site again, the database should be empty once more.
+When the deployment fails for some reason, consult the :ref:`troubleshooting page<troubleshooting>` to investigate the root cause of the issue.

 .. note::